Supermassive Black Hole Growth in Massive Galaxies at Cosmic Dawn: Conclusions

 \section{Conclusions}

-In this work we conduct a suite of numerical experiments to explore how SMBHs grow in and influence massive galaxies at Cosmic Dawn.
+In this work we conduct a suite of numerical experiments to explore how SMBHs grow in and influence massive galaxies ($M_\star \gtrsim 10^8 M_\odot$) at Cosmic Dawn ($z \sim 15 - 9$).
+The environment which this study resides is a large overdensity which forms a $\sim 10^{11} M_\odot$ halo by $z \sim 9$.
 Our suite contains 11 simulations varying the strength of AGN feedback ($\epsilon_{\rm c} = 0 \%$ or $\epsilon_{\rm c} = 15 \%$), the seed mass ($M_{\rm seed} = 10^4 \; \rm M_\odot$ or $M_{\rm seed} = 10^5 \; \rm M_\odot$), maximal accretion rate ($\lambda_{\rm edd.} = 1, 3, \infty$), and the strength of stellar feedback.
 By default our simulations use the fiducial setup of \cite{andalman_origin_2025} as our base MDG (see Fig. \ref{fig:zoom-in}) which the SMBH resides in and interacts with.
+Importantly, this base MDG model does not assume a fixed star formation rate, but instead uses a physically-motivated turbulence-based subgrid multi-freefall model of star formation.
+This model enables variable local star formation efficiencies which can reach as high as $\lesssim 20 \%$, leading to more stars being created within the galaxy than would be achieved assuming a constant star formation efficiency commonly found in the local Universe.
 Our key findings from this work are listed below.

 \begin{itemize} \item \textbf{SMBH Growth in the MDG Environment:} Once star formation turns on in the galaxy, the ISM in the nuclear region becomes turbulent and multiphase due to stellar feedback.
 We denote this epoch as the bursty epoch of accretion ($t \gtrsim 300 \; \rm Myr$).
 The ISM in the bursty epoch of accretion consists primarily of patches of cold-dense and hot-diffuse gas which allow the SMBH to feast or starve as the sink sphere passes through these patches respectively (see Figures \ref{fig:SMBH_mass_vs_time} and \ref{fig:sink_sphere_env}).
 The stochasticity of these feast and starvation accretion modes is determined by the stochasticity of the SFR and the strength of stellar feedback.
 In the fiducial MDG environment we find that the SMBH spends approximately equal time in the feast mode as the starvation mode during the bursty epoch of accretion ($\alpha \approx 0.5$).
 We provide a simple analytical treatment to account for the role of the turbulent-multiphase MDG environment in SMBH growth (assuming AGN feedback to be weakly coupled to the gas or non-existent) by multiplying the Eddington rate by $\alpha$.